ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 4. Deploy the app to {{site.data.keyword.cloud_notm}} Platform.
 To get the starter app with your changes to {{site.data.keyword.cloud_notm}} Platform, deploy it using the Cloud Foundry CLI:

 a.
 Log in to {{site.data.keyword.cloud_notm}} Platform by using the login command.
-You can specify
-    optional parameters if you want: your organization with option -o, and the space with option -s, or, if you are using a federated account: --sso.
+In addition to how it is shown in Example 5, you can specify optional parameters if you want: your organization with option -o, and the space with option -s, or, if you are using a federated account: --sso.

 ```
 ibmcloud login
 ```
 {: caption="Example 5.
-CLI command for logging into {{site.data.keyword.cloud_notm}} Platform" caption-side="bottom"}
+CLI command for logging into the {{site.data.keyword.cloud_notm}} Platform" caption-side="bottom"}

 b.
 Set the API Endpoint for your region by using the api command (as
-        shown in the following example). if you do not know your regional API endpoint URL, please see the Getting Started page.
+        shown with optional placeholders in Example 6). if you do not know your regional API endpoint URL, please see the Getting Started page.